 - visual communication

 You can prepare for a degree by studying design at different levels.
-As well as GCSEs and A levels in art and design, you could take:
+These include:

 What can I earn?